PawanGujar/PawanGujar/README.md

 # 👋 Hi there, I'm Pawan Gujar

-🎓 A passionate Computer Science graduate and aspiring Software Developer from Pakistan, eager to build scalable systems and solve real-world problems.
+🎓 A passionate Information Technology graduate and aspiring Software Developer from Pakistan, eager to build scalable systems and solve real-world problems.

 ---